ameejoshipura/OS/README.md

-Memory Allocator
+##Memory Allocator
-COMP 310 Assignment 4
+#COMP 310 Assignment 4
+#Amee Joshipura
+#Id: 260461226

-An implementation of the Standard C Library Functions malloc and free.
+An implementation of malloc and free.
 It uses the boundary tag scheme and each block of free or allocated memory on the heap is refered to as a node.
 Each node has the following format (10 bytes of metadata):

 [ 1 byte | 4 bytes | Data bytes | 4 bytes | 1 byte ] //Note that the program output will omit the data bytes when printing a node